 There are countless ways to spice up a boring day and celebrate National Daisy Day.

-- Give your loved one chamomile.
+- Give your loved one daisies.
 Collecting plants is always interesting, and time flies by.

 National Daisy Day is observed on January 28 each year.